espas-bi-it/A080K-raspberry-pi/readme.md

 This is the new Raspberry PI scanning system.

 # Requirements
-- Raspbian Buster
+- Raspbian Buster (2019)
 - NxpRdLib
+- EXPLORE-NFC Element14
 - MySQL Database
 - Active Internet Connection (only to send Data)

 # Installation
 `sudo bash ./install.sh` installs missing Python libraries, installs chronos_scanner.service and creates the .env file.

+## Database
+Import the structure of `database.sql` into your preferred database.

 # After installation
 ## .env
-modify `.env` to your needs.
+modify `.env` to your needs and file locations.

 ## CronTab
 Following scripts require Sudo CronTab: